sc-ventures/cloudbreak-documentation/docs/upgrade.md

 Upgrading from version 1.4.0 to the newest version does not require any manual modification from the users.

 Upgrading from version 1.3.0 to the newest version requires that you update existing clusters.
-To update existing clusters, run the following commands on the `cbgateway` node of the cluster:
+To update existing clusters, run the following commands on the `cbgateway` node of the cluster.

+**Steps**

 1. Update the version of the Salt-Bootsrap tool on the nodes:
     <pre>salt '*' cmd.run 'curl -Ls https://github.com/sequenceiq/salt-bootstrap/releases/download/v0.1.2/salt-bootstrap_0.1.2_Linux_x86_64.tgz | tar -zx -C /usr/sbin/ salt-bootstrap'</pre>